reubenrows-ui/geo_intent_app/README.md

-# Vertex AI Agent Engine Streamlit App
+# Geo-Intent Agent Streamlit App

-A complete Streamlit application that integrates with Google Cloud Vertex AI Agent Engine, providing a web interface for managing chat sessions and interacting with your deployed AI agent.
+A Proof of Concept Streamlit application demonstrating an agent-driven framework for location intelligence.
+This app integrates with Google Cloud Vertex AI Agent Engine to provide a web interface for researching new business locations.

+**Use Case:** Researching a new coffee shop location in the United States.

 ## Features

-- 🤖 **Chat Interface**: Interactive chat with your Vertex AI Agent
+- 🤖 **Conversational AI**: Interact with a Vertex AI Agent trained for geospatial analysis.
+- 📈 **Location Intelligence**: Ask questions about demographics, competition, and underserved areas.
-- 📝 **Session Management**: Create, list, select, and delete chat sessions
+- 📝 **Session Management**: Create, list, select, and delete chat sessions.
-- 🔄 **Real-time Updates**: Live conversation history with server-side context management
+- 🔄 **Real-time Updates**: Live conversation history with server-side context management.
-- 🔐 **Secure Authentication**: Service account-based authentication
+- 🔐 **Secure Authentication**: Uses Google Cloud service account credentials stored in Streamlit secrets.
-- 📱 **Responsive UI**: Clean, modern interface built with Streamlit
+- 📱 **Responsive UI**: Clean, modern interface built with Streamlit.

 ## Prerequisites

-1. **Google Cloud Project** with Vertex AI API enabled
+1.  **Google Cloud Project** with the Vertex AI API enabled.
-2. **Service Account** with appropriate permissions:
+2.  **Service Account** with the following roles:
-   - Vertex AI User
+    *   `Vertex AI User`
-   - Storage Admin (for staging bucket)
+    *   `Storage Admin` (for the staging bucket)
-3. **Deployed Agent Engine**
+3.  **A Deployed Agent Engine** on Vertex AI.

 ## Setup Instructions